Essential Services During COVID-19

 In-Clinic Appointments are being seen but are limited to only your pet.
 Once a team member has picked up your pet from your car, one of our veterinarians will perform a full examination and a team member will call you to get a history and to inform you of our findings and recommendations.
 Once the appointment is complete, your pet will be returned to your car by one of our team members.

 Virtual appointments are now available via our virtual veterinary health care (telemedicine) platform.
 Virtual appointments allow us to assess your pet remotely and make recommendations.
 Should we recommend your pet be seen in-clinic, the in-clinic appointment is included as part of the virtual appointment at no additional cost.
 Learn more about virtual appointments on our Virtual Veterinary Health Care Service page.

 Routine care includes all veterinary services that are non-urgent in nature.
+We are seeing routine care appointments both in-clinic and on our virtual veterinary health care (telemedicine) platform.
 If you believe your pet has an urgent medical condition, please immediately contact us.

 Annual Health Exams

-All annual health exams are being shifted to our virtual veterinary health care (telemedicine) service.
+Annual health exams can be in-clinic or on our our virtual veterinary health care (telemedicine) service, which typically has appointments available sooner.
 See our Virtual Veterinary Health Care Service page for details.

 Heartworm and Parasite Testing

 Heartworm testing was significantly delayed in 2020, however we still strongly recommend heartworm and tick-borne disease testing if you have not had it done this year.
 However to ensure that your pet is protected, we will dispense heartworm and tick preventative medication before testing on your pet has been done.